MicrosoftEdge/WebView2Feedback/specs/Extensions.md

     /// extension to be removed from the installed profile.
     /// When an extension is added the extension is persisted in the corresponding profile.
 The
     /// extension will still be installed the next time you use this profile.
+    /// When an extension is installed from a folder path, adding the same extension from the same
+    /// folder path means reinstalleing this extension.
+When two extensions with the same Id are
+    /// installed, only the later installed extension will be kept.
     ///
     /// The following summarizes the possible error values that can be returned from
     /// `AddBrowserExtension` and a description of why these errors occur.